 Those are the benefits of conflict.
-However, what makes conflict an ass chap is how two people with unique views of the world handle it.
+However, what makes disagreements an ass chap is how two people with unique views of the world handle them.
 Therefore, I want to make sure you’re prepared for the difficult moments ahead.

-Here are 3 steps I recommend for you to use when handling conflict with your partner:
+Below are the top 3 steps I recommend for you to use when handling conflict with your partner…

 Step 1.
 Face Your Disagreements Head-On